InstrumentBase#

 Parameters:

-• cadence (Quantity) –
+• plate_scale (Quantity)

-• average_over_los (bool, optional) –
+• average_over_los (bool, optional) – Set to true for non-volumetric quantities

 Attributes Summary